Ivanlh20/multem/README.md

   **for Windows:**

   	- Verify the installation of Visual studio 2017 community.
-  	- Verify the installation of Cuda 10.0 (https://developer.nvidia.com/cuda-downloads).
+  	- Verify the installation of Cuda 11.0 (https://developer.nvidia.com/cuda-downloads).
-    - Replace the Thrust library folder in location: C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.0\include\thrust

   **for Linux:**